giodueck/FC-tools/next.md

 Opcodes: 28, 0x1c

 Control:
-1. Set flags: bits `znve`
+1. Set flags: LS bits of operand 2 (S register or immediate): `znve`
 2. Break: stop the clock until manual action is taken
-3. Wait: stop the clock until the given register hits 0.
-If a counter is given, wait until it ticks down, if not and the register is not 0, wait indefinitely
+  - Variation: Wait: stop the clock until the given timer register hits 0.
+A counter is given in the E bits of format 0: 1 and 2 select x11 and x12, 0 and all other values identical to break.

-Opcodes: 29-31, 0x1d-0x1f
+Opcodes: 29-30, 0x1d-0x1e

 > [!Note] Since some encodings remain unused due to the format requirements, the same opcodes may be repurposed with other format bits for other instructions.